KhomarilFauzi/KhomarilFauzi/README.md

 - 🔭 I’m Electrical Engineering Students at Jenderal Soedirman University
 - 🌱 I’m currently learning Adobe Premiere and Adobe After Effect
 - 👯 I’m looking to collaborate as Content Creator
-- 🤔 I’m looking for suggest for Video Editing and Video Motion
+- 🤔 I’m interested in Video Editing and Video Motion
 - 💬 Ask me about anything
 - 📫 How to reach me: khomarilnfauzi@gmail.com